-The Vienna VLBI and Satellite Software (VieVS, [2]) is the umbrella for all software developments at HG.
-In the past two years, not only the VLBI module has been developed further (e.g., the possibility of baseline-dependent clock offset estimation), but also a new scheduling tool VieSched++ ([5]) and a VLBI raw data simulator VieRDS ([8]) have been developed.
-VieVS is distributed openly at https://github.com/TUW-VieVS, and a wiki is provided at https://vievswiki.geo.tuwien.ac.at.
-Addi-
+The Vienna VLBI and Satellite Software (VieVS, [2]) is the umbrella for all software developments at the research unit Higher Geodesy.
+In the past two years, not only the VLBI module has been developed further (e.g., possibility of baseline-dependent clock offset estimation), but also a new scheduling tool VieSched++ ([5]) and a VLBI raw data simulator VieRDS ([8]) have been developed.
+VieVS is distributed openly at https://github.com/TUW-VieVS and a wiki is provided